What’s it all about?

 Canning, drying, freezing, fermenting, pickling, curing and smoking are all ways to enjoy the bounty of the farmers market for a long time to come.
 Fermented foods are especially great because most of them are chock full of healthy probiotics.
 Healthy, tasty and the ability to enjoy your favorite foods all year long?
 That sounds like a recipe for success.

-- 1 tablespoon kosher salt
+- 1 tablespoon confectioners sugar

 Step by Step

 - Preheat the oven to 195F degrees